jagmac/MySQL_copy_table/README.md

 # MySQL_copy_table

+This script was done as a recruitment task.
+It is a simple script to copy data from one table of MySQL server to a table with same name on another MySQL server.
 To run this script you need python version 3.5 or newer and MySQL connector module, to install it run command:
 >$ pip install mysql-connector-python

 To run script run command: